 - a.
 Once the device enters the FLP LINK GOOD state, the DUT should be sending out NLPs and receiving the frames. - b.
 The DUT should never establish a link, and thus, never send out NLPs and never receive the frames. - c.
 The DUT should never establish a link, and thus, never send out NLPs and never receive the frames. - d.
 The DUT should exit break its 10BASE-T link and parallel detect to 100BASE-TX upon reception of the 100BASE-TX idle.
 Once it is switched back to the 10BASE-T frames, the 100BASE-TX link should be broken and no link should be formed by the detection of the frames.
-Also, none of the frames sent after the 100BASE-TX Idle should be received.
+Following the loss of the 100BASE-TX link, the DUT should wait break\link\timer and then resume FLP transmission.
+Also, if possible, it should be verified that none of the frames sent after the 100BASE-TX Idle were received.